JG-CTIN/casp/UseCases/README.md

 of a particular cybersecurity technology
 (e.g. STIX).
-These use cases should fit into the larger risk use cases which show how they word together.
+These use cases should fit into the larger risk use cases which show how they work together.

 The interfaces being looked at include:
 - STIX/TAXII